DIPlib/diplib/pydip/setup/README.md

 development environment for quantitative image analysis, be it applied to microscopy, radiology, astronomy, or anything in between.

-As oposed to all other image processing/analysis libraries and packages out there, *DIPlib* focuses on quantification.
+As opposed to all other image processing/analysis libraries and packages out there, *DIPlib* focuses on quantification.
 The first priority is precision, all other principles have a lower priority.
 Our principles are: